Go on to Part Five

 London, the band did their tenth BBC studio session, broadcast on Dec.
 17. Derek was obviously well enough to fulfill

-this one commitment, although it was the band’s only performance that
+this one commitment, although it was the band’s only performance that month.
+The studio used for this recording of Proclamation,

-recording of Proclamation, Experience, Aspirations and Cogs
+Experience, Aspirations and Cogs In

-In Cogs, is unknown.
-This entire session appears on the OUT OF
+Cogs, is unknown.
+This entire

-THE WOODS and TOTALLY OUT OF THE WOODS albums.
+session appears on the OUT OF THE WOODS and TOTALLY OUT OF THE WOODS

 Dec.
 10 On